mswallac/IRIS-plugins/resources/readme.txt

   - commons-lang-2.6.jar
   - jep-3.8.0.jar

+JEP INSTALLATION:

-To install correct version of JEP install from ZIP file with: python setup.py build install
+To install correct version of JEP install using setup.py from ZIP file with:
+>> python setup.py build install

+This uses Python 2.7.10.